jeremiah-shaulov/deno_php_world/README.md

 delete ex.this;
 ```

 At last, the object must be deleted.
-This doesn't necessarily destroy the object on PHP side, but it stops holding the object reference.
+This doesn't necessarily destroy the object on PHP side, but it stops holding a reference to the object.

 ### Get variables as objects